mavinbe/2022_Diplom/LOG.md

 4. create physical controller model

 #### DONE
 1. Done (before i updated this file)

+#### Reflection
+i was so obsessed to fix the kalman bad results that i didn't caught the objects 2.- 4.
 ---

 ### 06 -- Mi 16.
 Feb